 this gap up and present my own vision of both the humanist tendencies in this

+sphere and of its role in the coming humanist epoch.
 First of all, we should fix the essence of humanism.
 This will help us to see

+the criteria of phenomena assessment within IT more clearly.
 To be laconic, we treat humanism as the outlook, in the centre of which stands

 a man with all his features and virtues.
 Therefore, humanists have always been